runicscribe/worldbuilding-docs/dae-machina/culture/technology/artifacts.md

 #### Múrthell Cityseed

 The first cityseed.
-It was created in the city of Múrthelberg, which was used as a template.
+It was created around 3,300 BC in the city of Múrthelberg, which was used as a template.
 A bit flawed - cave systems and other voids in the host mountains can result in instability in some city sections during the shaping process.
 While it has been used several times, only two of the resultant cities are currently inhabited.
 It has not been used in several centuries, and is currely part of the <> treasury.